docsteveharris/2020-NHS-AI-call/Section 4/03 Detailed project plan.md

 ##### Application milestone
 A web application accessed by a ward desktop computer hosted on a hospital server with user access management, and appropriate security.
 The application now interfaces directly with the hospital Patient Administration System (PAS) using FHIR/HL7, and is populated in near real time.
 A patient-centric data model is then available for update by the end user, to feed the AI component of the system.

-The web application shows
+The web application shows a 'just-in-time' view of the current and future bed status
 - a list of current patients
 - a list of expected admissions by day over the next week
 	- for a surgical ward these would be named patients (and procedures) and unnamed ‘emergencies’
 	- for a medical ward these would be unnamed ‘emergencies’ The list is automatically populated, but can be edited by hand (corrections, capture of additional salient features).
 The future view of bed status is now probabilistic rather than determinisitic (see Model milestone below).

-TODO: return to update and learn from hand selected/edited features
-TODO: update and learng from COVID scale

-##### Application milestone
-- HL7/FHIR interface to populate existing bookings
-- HL7/FHIR interface to populate future bookings
+Manual data entry is still possible as per WP-2.

 ##### Model milestone
+NOTE: what the AI component looks like at this stage

-Modelling: The existing length of stay model is simplified.
+The forecast models from the existing application (LoS, non-Markovian network) are now re-deployed on the foundational infrastructure above.
+The existing length of stay model is deliberately simplified.
 It uses a narrow range of administrative features that will be common to any NHS ward (e.g. simple administrative data including but not limited to age, source of admission, operative urgency, ward type).
-These now feed into the non-Markovian network model and modify the ward-to-ward transition probabilities.
-A short term forecast of bed occupancy is generated.
-Data:

-TODO: discuss how the model will update; use existing training data; how we store this and make this available via anonymisation approaches
-TODO: Note that there is no AI modelling work in this package but need to develop the patient data model AND the ward data model; need to standardise these and lay foundations for thinking about wards having components (side rooms) so not all beds are the same
-TODO: Data model needs to be an interpreted view of electronic model so updates persist but don’t need to be fed back into the EHR
-NOTE: what the AI component looks like at this stage
-TODO: defer this to next WP
-- Ward level model: not exploiting previous transitions hence can be deployed as a single ward solution for low digitally maturity; model predicts individual LoS (user adjusts) then aggregates to estimate future bed demand
+The ward level length of stay (LoS) model can be deployed as single ward solution for low digital maturity environments.
+The model predicts individual LoS then aggregates to estimate future bed demand.
+In more digitally mature environments, where hospital wide data are available, these LoS predictions these now feed into the non-Markovian network model and modify the ward-to-ward transition probabilities.
+Both models produce short term probabilisitc forecasts of bed occupancy.
-- Hospital level model: network of wards and therefore available to *any* ward; exploits transitions; requires PAS+ digital maturity and interface; aggregates transitions to predict future bed demand
-- JIT: report existing occupancy, expected discharges, make visible extreme LoS issues

-The forecasting model is deterministic at this stage.
-The data model is refactored to a generic FHIR aligned schema (person, encounter observation etc.)[@ref: FHIR].
-At this stage the model captures patients in ‘time and place’ but each each patient is indistinguishable with the same expected LoS (the average for a patient in that ward).
-However, the users would be expected to tune this using the interaction piece described in (2) above.
+The ward level data captured from WP-1 is now both an input to the model, and a layer that updates the patient level predictions before reporting.
+Specific examples might include
+- The LoS prediction estimates a future LoS for an individual patient at 2 days.
+The ward team know the patient is being discharged tomorrow (i.e. in 1 day).
+They correct the expected discharge date.
+This correction feeds forward to reduce the predicted occupancy by one patient in two days.
+The correction is stored as a patient specific feature so that the local training data is enriched.
+- The application is deployed to a critical care unit.
+Patients who are confused or agitated are labelled as a 'falls risk'.
+Such patients are provided with health care assistant who to sits at the patient's bedside.
+Finding this additional staffing resource often delays discharge.
+The web application allows the ward team to label patients as a 'falls risk'.
+This feature is then fed into the model which learns the association between 'falls risk' and delayed discharge, and propagates that learning forward.

 ###### Man months
+- W-SE: 6 months: HL7 (+FHIR) interface building; providing an API for the modelling inputs/outputs
+- W-AI: 3 months: Re-training the existing models on generic administrative + local ward level data; refactoring code to produce PMML compliant models[@ref: http://dmg.org/pmml/v4-3/GeneralStructure.html]
 ###### Figures
 ###### Refs

+#### WP-4: Upgrade AI component of the model
+TODO: model and SoA ML
+TODO: model and transfer learning
+TODO: model upgrades - staffing: the trick here is think about staff demand instead of bed demand: that is rebuild model to predict nursing demand! this can be captured from clinical characteristics
+TODO: model upgrades -  infection control: again the key here is to predict demand for bed types

+We will augment model 2 with the clinical features that were used to construct model 1 but update that model using modern machine learning techniques that handle wider ranges of time-fixed and time-varying inputs (deep neural nets, and Long Short Term Memory networks for time-varying features etc.) We will explore the use of a wider range of clinical features (demographics, clinical specialty, labelled structural descriptions of hospital infrastructure, vital signs and clinical laboratory data), and we will ensure that the models are performant at varying levels of digital maturity.

+Special attention will be paid to two specific sources of information that will affect capacity.

 ##### WP-x: Application user design